sjihtam/boilerplate/README.md

-Personal boilerplate for the start of a new project
+Personal css grid boilerplate for the start of a new project